QuantEcon/python_lecture_sandpit/source/rst/markov_jump_lq.rst

 :math:`E_0` is a mathematical expectation conditioned on time :math:`0` information :math:`x_0, s_0`

-and the transition law for continous state variable :math:`k_t` is
+and the transition law for continuous state variable :math:`k_t` is

 .. math::

    k_{t+1}-k_{t}=u_{t}

-We can think of :math:`k_t` as the decision maker’s capital and :math:`u_t` as costs of adjusting the level of capital.
+We can think of :math:`k_t` as the decision-maker’s capital and :math:`u_t` as costs of adjusting the level of capital.

 We assume that :math:`f_{1}\left(s_{t}\right)>0`,